The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Factors influencing memorization

 \textbf{Training data duplication.} Duplicate examples in training data skew LLMs toward overrepresented content, diminishing output diversity and increasing verbatim reproduction of training material~\citep{carlini2021extractingtrainingdatalarge}.
-As demonstrated in~\citet{lee2022deduplicatingtrainingdatamakes}, de-duplication substantially reduces memorization, with models trained on original data exhibiting a tenfold increase in memorized token generation compared to those trained on datasets, where exact substrings and near-duplicates were removed.
-Exploring further, \citet{kandpal2022deduplicatingtrainingdatamitigates} identified a superlinear relationship between training data duplication and memorization in LLMs, where rarely duplicated training samples are seldom memorized.
-However, models generate duplicated sequences at rates significantly lower than perfect memorization would predict.
+As demonstrated in~\citet{lee2022deduplicatingtrainingdatamakes}, de-duplication substantially reduces memorization; models trained on original data exhibited a tenfold decrease in memorized token generation compared to those trained on datasets where exact substrings and near-duplicates were not removed.
+Exploring further, \alexAA{Kandpal, et al.}~\citet{kandpal2022deduplicatingtrainingdatamitigates} identified a superlinear relationship between training data duplication and memorization in LLMs, where rarely duplicated training samples are seldom memorized.